Fall 2018 Barrett Fellows

 The Barrett Fellows @ CLAS Centers is a pioneering program matching ASU Barrett Honors Program students with cutting-edge research centers and institutes.
 The program launched in Fall 2016 and the Center for Bioenergy & Photosynthesis accepted three outstanding students, pairing their research interests with professors.
-In Fall 2017, two more outstanding Barrett students joined the program, each working in a lab run by their respective professor, gaining invaluable hands-on experience.
+In Fall 2017, two more Barrett scholars joined the program.
+In Fall 2018, three more outstanding Barrett students joined the program, each working in a lab run by their respective professor, gaining invaluable hands-on experience.

 Taryn O'Boyle - Redding Lab